zamanapp/prayers-call/docs/guide/concepts.md

 // ...

 // somewhere later in your code if you need to clean up
-// destroy the subscriptions
+// cleanup the subscriptions
-reactiveCalculator.destroy()
+reactiveCalculator.cleanup()
 adhanSubscription.unsubscribe()
 ```